NimaSarajpoor/the-data-philomath/content/posts/faster-rfft-python/index.md

 _rfft_caller_v3 = rfft_caller_v3()
 ```

 As shown above, we now need to provide the output array `complex_arr` to hold the RFFT result.
 And, we also pass `direction='FFTW_FORWARD'` to indicate that we want to perform the forward transformation.
-The class then infers that we want to compute RFFT based on the data types of the input and output arrays.
+The `pyfftw.FFTW` class then infers that we want to compute RFFT based on the data types of the input and output arrays.
 So, we are losing the convenience of using the builder function, but we might gain some performance!
 Let's update the dictionary `rfft_callers` to include this new version, and check out the performance improvements.

 ```python